emmahewson/island-bees/README.md

 if save_info == "true:
     # updates userProfile based on data

-In addition I noticed on Slack that previous students had had issues with the code not working once deployed if the script link was in the footer, so I moved it to the head to avoid these issues coming up later on.

 Bug - the shopping bag summary was showing in the toast after accounts functionality e.g. login, change password, confirm emails etc & for review & product add/edit/delete - bad user experience as it was irrelevant to the user action.
 I removed it by firstly adding an additional conditional statement to the message_success template to check whether the referring page url contained the word 'accounts' to stop the bag showing when any messages.success were called by the built-in allauth code.
 Then in addition, I added a session variable called show_bag_summary to true or false each time I called messages.success and an additional conditional value in the template tag to check this value:

-{% if grand_total and request.session.show_bag_summary and "accounts" not in request.META.HTTP_REFERER %}
+{% if grand_total and request.session.show_bag_summary and "accounts" not in request.META.HTTP_REFERRER %}

 Bug - add product form - wanted to have different styling on the labels for the text & textarea labels compared to the checkbox labels.
 I couldn't find a way to add class attributes to the labels themselves within the forms.py logic so I separated the fields out to individual tags and styled them in this way.
 However I discovered that this had the unintended result of not showing any form error messages e.g. if the price had too many digits.
 I got around this by explicitly including the error messages below the labels as separate tags: